 The Normative Model

-Beyond correcting price inconsistencies, a Normative model used for pricing is “forward looking” and not backward looking.
-Its objective is not to predict what price has been applied in the past in a given situation but to recommend what price shall be applied to a future quote.
-For this reason it shall also include business rules to align with market context and strategic objectives of the company.
+Beyond correcting inconsistencies, a normative pricing model is forward-looking, not backward-looking.
+Its objective is not to predict past prices in a given situation, but to recommend the price that should be applied to a future quote.
+For this reason, it must also include business rules aligned with market conditions and the company’s strategic objectives.

-In our simplified model where Price Index is a function of Gross Revenue, there are multiple ways to model a decreasing relationship.
-However, the logarithmic function is the most suitable because it ensures fairness of treatment between customers: the extra discount granted to a customer increasing its gross revenue by a factor of m % is independent of the initial revenue:
+In our simplified model, where the Price Index is a function of Gross Revenue, there are multiple ways to model a decreasing relationship.
+However, the logarithmic function is the most suitable because it ensures fairness between customers: the additional discount granted when a customer increases their gross revenue by a factor of m% is independent of the initial revenue.

 P(Gross Revenue * m) – P(Gross Revenue) = a + b * log10(Gross Revenue * m) – (a + b * log2(Revenue))